This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 MRSA (methicillin-resistant Staphylococcus aureus) is a strain of staph bacteria that can cause infection.
-Staph bacteria are normal on your skin and in your nose.
-They do not usually cause infection.
-The bacteria can cause an infection if they get inside your body through a break in your skin.
 Usually, antibiotics are used to kill bacteria.
 MRSA bacteria are resistant to the common antibiotics used to treat Staph infections.
 This makes MRSA hard to treat.
 MRSA most commonly causes a skin or soft tissue infection.
 Bacteria may get into your skin or soft tissue through a cut, sore, or incision.
 MRSA may spread to your blood, lungs, heart, and bone.

 What increases my risk for MRSA?

-- Contact or touching the infected skin of someone who has MRSA
+- Touching the infected skin of someone who has MRSA

 - Living in the same household as someone with MRSA

 - History of MRSA infection

-- Use of personal items such as towels or clothes of someone with MRSA
+- Use of personal items such as towels, razors, or clothes of someone with MRSA

 - Touching items such as doorknobs that have MRSA bacteria on it

 - Being in crowded places where germs can be spread such as hospitals, daycare facilities, or locker rooms

-- Taking antibiotics frequently, or stopping or missing doses of antibiotics
+- Taking antibiotics frequently, stopping antibiotics, or missing doses of antibiotics

 What else do I need to know about MRSA infections?

 You can have an active MRSA infection or you can be a carrier of MRSA bacteria and not have symptoms.

 - Active MRSA infection on your skin makes you contagious.
 This means your infection can spread to another person or your pet.
 MRSA spreads if the person or pet touches something that comes in contact with your infection.
 For example, MRSA can be transferred on towels, wash cloths, and clothes.

 - As a carrier of MRSA bacteria, you can spread the bacteria through your skin and your nose.
 Bathe daily and wash your hands frequently.
 Cover your mouth and nose when you sneeze and cough.
 These actions help to keep from spreading the bacteria to others.